itsakmak/envrio_databases/README.md

 # Envrio Databases Library

-A library to manage the Envrio MySql and Influx databases.
+This repository contains the library that manages the Envrio MySql and Influx databases.

 ## Modules: